YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_server.md

     }
     | {:stop, reason, reply, new_state}
     | {:stop, reason, new_state}

+# Invoked to handle synchronous call/3 messages.
+# call/3 will block until a reply is received, or call times out.
 ```
 #### handle: cast
 Invoked to handle asynchronous cast/2 messages.